 —Geraldine Bedell, The Guardain

-- Members of The Novelry can enjoy six most magical masterclasses with Meg in the Catch Up TV in their Members Library.
+- Members of The Novelry can enjoy six most magical masterclasses with Meg in the Catch Up TV Area.
 Enjoy our box set of writing classes with bestselling authors who made a ton of money when you sign up for the coaching, classes and community with an online creative writing course at The Novelry.